epfml/disco/mobile-browser-based-version/information/ARCHITECTURE.md

 The training process works as follows:

 1. When a user has stated that he wishes to join the training of a task, a TF.js model is initialized (for now with a standard initialization) and stored into the browser's local storage. (call to `create_model`, a function embedded into the task's training component)
 2. Once the user connects their dataset, a pre-processing function is called.
 The pre-processing function is specifically tailored for each task and so is embedded in the task's training component under the name `data_preprocessing`.
-This can be either one-off preprocessing of the entire dataset, or a batch-wise pre-processing function which will then be repeatedly called during training, for each new minibatch of training data.
+This can be either one-off preprocessing of the entire dataset, or a batch-wise pre-processing function which will then be repeatedly called during training, for each new mini batch of training data.
 3. The `training` function function loads the model from the browser's local storage and updates the model by training it on the given dataset (and communicating with peers or a federated learning server).
 As mentioned earlier, the training function is shared by all training components.

 ## Communication between peers

 Explanations on communication between peers will be added soon.

 The decentralized training version relies on p2p communication via [peer2js](https://peerjs.com/).
-The federated trainind does not need `peer2js` but direclty communicates with the server.
+The federated training does not need `peer2js` but directly communicates with the server.

 ## Some further integrations notes

 ### Using on mobile devices

-Depending on the user's screen width, the left hand sidebar associated to task's components can disapear and be opened using the button located on the top left corner of the user's screen.
+Depending on the user's screen width, the left hand sidebar associated to task's components can disappear and be opened using the button located on the top left corner of the user's screen.
 For now a template that shows how to create tasks can be found.

 ### Main packages used